3.1.5.1. Configuring CustomUQ Engine

 Fig. 3.1.5.1.1 CustomUQ engine selection.

 Next, users must configure the interface to accept inputs required to run their UQ engine.
-This is done through a JSON configuration file that is specified through “Configuration Input File”.
+This is done through a JSON configuration file that is specified through the “Configuration Input File”.
 Once this file is input, the user interface will be automatically updated to accept the inputs specified in the JSON configuration.
 An example JSON configuration is shown below.
 This configuration file generates the interface shown in Fig. 3.1.5.1.2.

 {